William D. Leahy: Ambassador to France

-Weygand, the main American hope for a change in French policy, was recalled on November 18, despite Leahy's warnings that this could prompt a cession of American aid.
-On December 7, 1941, Leahy received news of the Japanese attack on Pearl Harbor.
-This was followed, on December 11, by the German declaration of war against the United States.
-With the United States now in the war, Leahy thought that this would strengthen his hand with the Vichy government, but Charles de Gaulle's capture of Saint Pierre and Miquelon later that month discredited American assurances that French colonies would not be seized.
+Weygand, the main American hope for a change in French policy, was recalled on 18 November 1941, despite Leahy's warnings that this could prompt a cessation of American aid.
+On 7 December, Leahy received news of the Japanese attack on Pearl Harbor.
+This was followed, on 11 December, by the German declaration of war against the United States.
+Leahy thought the United States's entry into the war would strengthen his hand with the Vichy government, but Charles de Gaulle's capture of Saint Pierre and Miquelon later that month discredited American assurances that French colonies would not be seized.

-By this time Leahy was convinced that the United States was backing the wrong side, and he urged Roosevelt to use this as a pretext for recalling him to the United States.
-This was finally prompted by the formation of a new government in Vichy under the pro-Axis Pierre Laval on April 18.
-Meanwhile, on April 9, Leahy's wife Louise underwent a hysterectomy.
-While recovering from the operation, she suffered an embolism and died on April 21.
-Leahy called on Pétain to say farewell on April 27.
-He arrived back in New York on the Swedish-registered ocean liner SS Drottningholm on June 1.
-He arranged for a funeral service for Louise at the St. Thomas Episcopal Church, where they had been members for many years, and watched her burial in Arlington National Cemetery on June 3, 1942.
+By this time Leahy was convinced that the United States should back Free France instead of Vichy France, and he unsuccessfully urged Roosevelt to use the capture of Saint Pierre and Miquelon as a pretext for recalling him to the United States.
+After the formation of a new government in Vichy under the pro-Axis Pierre Laval on 18 April, Leahy again requested he be recalled in order to distance the United States from Laval, and Washington officials agreed.
+Meanwhile, on 9 April, Leahy's wife Louise underwent a hysterectomy.
+While recovering from the operation, she suffered an embolism and died on 21 April.
+Leahy called on Pétain to say farewell on 27 April.
+He arrived back in New York on the Swedish-registered ocean liner SS Drottningholm on 1 June.
+He arranged for a funeral service for Louise at the St. Thomas Episcopal Church, where they had been members for many years, and watched her burial in Arlington National Cemetery on 3 June 1942.
+Reflecting on her loss, Leahy would write that Louise's death had "left me not only crushed with sorrow, but permanently less than half efficient for any work the future may have in store for me and completely uninterested in the remaining future."